dannykopping/spore/docs/03-Diving-Deeper.md

 "Congrats, you're special!"
 ```

-… because in the `setAuthCallback` function, we defined our `$currentRole` to be `"Chuck Norris"` and checked to see if it was in the list of acceptable roles (passed into the callback as the `$roles` argument).
+… because in the `authCallback` function, we defined our `$currentRole` to be `"Chuck Norris"` and checked to see if it was in the list of acceptable roles (passed into the callback as the `$roles` argument).

 If we change the `$currentRole` to be `"Bob"` - you'll see the following output: